pericmm/BreakoutClone/README.md

 - 'w' - when in level creator saves currently drawn level to "level.txt"

 # Compilation
-Need to have SDL2 installed on the system.
+Need to have SDL2 installed on the system as well as SDL2_ttf.
-Compile using
-`g++ main.cpp -lSDL2`
+Makefile is provided